deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

     1.  **Temperature Key ($T < T_c$):** Matter must be ultracold ($< 2.7$K) to enter the "Gravitational Superconducting" state. *MICROSCOPE (Satellite) failed this because the test masses were warm.*
     2.  **Pressure Key ($a < a_0$):** The local acceleration must be below the MOND scale ($1.2 \times 10^{-10} m/s^2$) to prevent the background pressure from "screening" the effect. *Earth Labs fail this because gravity ($9.8 m/s^2$) is too high.*

-*   **The Prediction (What Fuentes will see):**
+*   **The Prediction (Candidate Mission Scenario):**
-    The ISS experiment is the unique environment where both keys are turned simultaneously (Microgravity + Ultracold BECs).
+    If a BEC interferometry mission is deployed to Low Earth Orbit (LEO) or the ISS, it creates the unique environment where both keys are turned simultaneously (Microgravity + Ultracold).
-    *   **Criterion A: Stability (Refuting Penrose):** The BEC will maintain quantum coherence for extended durations (seconds to minutes), proving that the "Active Gravity" of the atom does not snap the spacetime geometry.
+    *   **Criterion A: Stability (Refuting Penrose):** The BEC will maintain quantum coherence for extended durations, proving that the "Active Gravity" of the atom does not snap the spacetime geometry.
     *   **Criterion B: Anomalous Acceleration (Validating Fluidity):** Because the BEC is in the "Superconducting Phase" and the "Pressure Screen" is lifted, it will couple to the Space Fluid with maximum efficiency ($\alpha \approx 5$).
         *   We predict the BEC will exhibit an apparent violation of the Equivalence Principle, accelerating differently than a warm test mass by a factor of roughly **$4 \times 10^{-5}$ (40 ppm)**.

+*   **Conclusion of Validation:**
+    If such a mission observes **Wavefunction Stability** combined with this specific **Gravitational Anomaly**, it validates the core tenets of Cryogenic Fluid Cosmology:
+    1. Gravity is a thermodynamic phenomenon (dependent on $T$).
+    2. Space is a fluid medium (dependent on pressure/acceleration).
+    3. "Dark Matter" is not a particle, but the natural state of cold matter interacting with the vacuum fluid.

 ---

-## 8. Addressing Standard Constraints (Theoretical Defense)
+## 8. Supporting Evidence and Theoretical Defense
 This model proposes non-standard physics.
-Below, we address common objections regarding Baryonic Dark Matter and Aether theory.
+Below, we address common objections regarding Baryonic Dark Matter and Aether theory, alongside emerging evidence that supports a "Phase Transition" model of gravity.

 *   **Evidence A: The "Impossible" Early Galaxies (JWST)**
     *   *The Anomaly:* James Webb is seeing massive galaxies formed way too early in the universe.
 Standard Dark Matter takes billions of years to clump.